List of Neon Genesis Evangelion characters: Popularity

 According to Allegra Frank and Aja Romano of Vox, in Japan, Evangelion "spawned countless anime tropes", and "it remains common to see characters like Shinji, Rei, and Asuka appear in advertisements or pachinko parlors throughout Japan, and the series' iconography remains widely recognizable in the country".
-According to Frakn, outside Japan "Evangelion's characters are well-known, beloved and memed by anime fans".
+According to Frank, outside Japan "Evangelion's characters are well-known, beloved and memed by anime fans".
 The Neon Genesis Evangelion characters were immediately popular with Japanese audiences, appearing at the top of popularity charts.
 According to the website Sora News 24, they enjoy "eternal popularity", as evidenced by their frequent use for merchandise items.
 The series appeared for years in the Anime Grand Prix, a large, annual poll Animage magazine conducts.
 In 1996, Shinji and Gendo occupied the second and sixteenth place among the most-popular male characters; Rei, Asuka, and Misato were the first, third, and eighth, respectively, among the female ones.
 In 1997, the rankings saw Shinji (first), Kaworu (second), Kaji (tenth), Gendo (fourteenth), Toji (forty-fourth), and Fuyutsuki (fifty-seventh) among the male characters; and Rei (first), Asuka (fourth), Misato (eighth), Maya (nine-teenth), Ritsuko (twenty-seventh), and Hikari (forty-seventh) among the female characters.
 In 1998 Shinji and Kaworu maintained their placement, while Rei, Asuka, and Misato dropped to fifth, sixth, and twelfth, respectively.
 Some of the characters appeared in the magazine's monthly rankings for years, such as Shinji, Asuka, Rei, and Maya.

 The protagonists also appeared in Newtype magazine's polls, even years after the show's first airing; from August to October 2009 they were among the most popular among the magazine's readers, both in the male and female categories.
 In March 2010, Newtype named Rei the most-popular female character of the 1990s, and placed Shinji first and Kaworu second in the male category.